hantsy/spring-microservice-sample/README.md

 # Building a Microservices  application with Spring Boot

-**Microservices ** is a very hot topic in these years, you can see it everywhere, there are a lots of books, blog entries, conference sessions, training courses etc are talking about it.
+**Microservices** is a very hot topic in these years, you can see it everywhere, there are a lots of books, blog entries, conference sessions, training courses etc. are talking about it.

 ## What is Microservices ?